-What does the Hebrew word Hesed mean?
+What is the meaning of the Hebrew word Hesed?

 One of the Hebrew words for ‘love’ is hesed (חסד, pronounced kheh-sed”), which is actually a difficult word to translate into English.
 That is because there is a range of meanings for hesed.
 Theologian John Oswalt said hesed is “… a completely undeserved kindness and generosity”.

 The prophet Isaiah wrote, “Though the mountains be shaken, and the hills be removed, yet my unfailing love (hesed) for you will not be shaken”.
 (Isaiah 54:10)

 Hesed is not just a feeling, but an action.
 It “intervenes on behalf of loved ones and comes to their rescue”, according to author Lois Tverberg.